 Taste of Home

 We tried what’s known as the “5-5-5 method.”
 It’s easy to remember off the top of your head!
 Five minutes pressure cook, five minutes release, and five minutes to cool.
 Don’t have an Instant Pot?
 This can be modified for an electric pressure cooker.
-Here’s the steps:
+Here are the steps:

 - Pour water in Instant Pot.
-Place steamer basket or trivet on top of water.
+Place steamer basket (purchase the perfect one here!) or trivet on top of water.
 Carefully place eggs on top of trivet or basket.